Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part3_applications/18_performance.typ

 #reading-path(path: "implementation")

 Building a correct abstract interpreter is hard; building a *fast* one is even harder.
-When using BDDs, performance cliffs are steep: a good variable ordering runs in milliseconds, while a bad one might never terminate.
+When using BDDs for packet analysis, performance cliffs are steep: a good variable ordering runs in milliseconds, while a bad one might never terminate.
 This chapter provides a survival guide for tuning and debugging your BDD-based analyzer.

 == The Three Pillars of BDD Performance